Yes, creativity is important, but let’s face it – creativity (by itself) is probably not high on your list of important matters in life.

 The more it grows, the more you’re motivated because you see the progress in you and around you.

-10 Wonderful Benefits You Get From Being Creative.
+(want some more ideas to get the motivation back? see – 10 Proven Motivation Boosters)10 Wonderful Benefits You Get From Being Creative.
 Click To Tweet

 It’ll give you a boost in self-confidence and self-esteem.